Kri (film)

 Kri (कृ) is a 2018 Nepali romance drama action film, directed and written by Surendra Poudel, and produced by Subas Giri and Bhuwan K.C.
 The movie stars Aditi Budhathoki, Anmol K.C., and Anoop Bikram Shahi.

-The film was released in Nepal on February 9, 2018 (Bikram Sambat 26 Magh 2074) and worldwide on February 14, 2018.
-While receiving mixed reviews from critics, the film also received praise for its cinematography, music, performance, and its original plotline.
+The film was released in Nepal on February 9, 2018 and for the love of god, why was it released.
+(Bikram Sambat 26 Magh 2074) and worldwide on February 14, 2018.
+While receiving absolutely worst reviews from critics, the film also didn't received praise for its cinematography, music, performance, and its original plotline.
 With a budget of रु 3.5 crores, it is one of the most expensive movies made in Nepal, to date.

 Plot

 Abhay is an army recruit who spends his holidays in Nepal.
 Many women wish to marry him, however, Abhay is still in love with Kesar, a childhood love interest whom he has not seen in many years.

 Abhay visits Kesar's village.
 While he is there, he adopts the alias 'Laure' to test whether Kesar will still love him without knowing his true identity.
 He tries to make Kesar fall in love with him.
 One day he decides to propose to her, however, she refuses, stating she loves another man.
 Abhay is heartbroken upon hearing this news and returns to Kathmandu.
 In a sudden turn of events, Kesar realizes that Laure is her true desire, and she goes in search of him.
 As they are about to meet, Kesar is unfortunately kidnapped.
 Abhay chases after the kidnapper but ultimately ends up in a brutal accident.

 Four months later, Abhay is in hospital, and he decides to search for Kesar.
 Eventually, he finds Kesar's kidnaper Don and his henchmen.
 A fight takes place and as the villains die they tell Abhay that Kesar was raped and murdered the day she was kidnapped.
 Abhay kills the kidnapper.
 The film ends with Abhay injured, crying, and holding a piece of cloth in Kesar's last memory.
 A final message appears on-screen about rape cases, acting as a didactic message for the audiences.